 Befudddled by the terms that writers and publishers use?
 Here is a glossary to help you navigate the lingo.

-There are many terms used in writing, and a novice to this world could well be confused.
+There are many terms used in writing.
+As with any activity, a novice to this world could be easily confused.
 Here is a selection of writing terms and definitions that you are bound to run into sooner or later.
-I will try to leave out words specifically related to word usage, such as compound sentence, synonym and pronoun, as well as words related to poetry (so very many of those!).
-This glossary is already long enough without them.
+I will try to leave out words specifically related to word usage, such as compound sentence, synonym and pronoun, as well as words related to poetry.
+There are so very many of those, and this glossary is already long enough without them.

 Abstract.
-A brief summary of an article, a standard part of most academic writing.
+A brief summary of an article (theoretically in plain English), a standard part of most academic writing.

 Active voice.
 When the verb focuses on what the subject of the sentence is doing.